Camphor: Respiratory aerosol

 Camphor is also used via an aerosol, typically by steam inhalation, sometimes in the form of branded nasal inhaler sticks, to inhibit coughing and relieve upper airway congestion due to the common cold.
 However, the clinical efficacy of these remedies is challenged.

 Other niche uses

 Camphor is used by marksmen to blacken the front and rear sights of rifles to prevent the sights from reflecting.
 This is done by setting light to a small amount of camphor, which burns at a relatively low temperature, and using the soot rising from the flame to deposit a coating on a surface held above it.
 Historically, this soot blackening was also used to coat barograph record charts.
-A barracks-room rumour possibly derived from an older rumour about saltpetre holds that soldiers in the Islamic Republic of Iran are dosed with camphor in their daily meals in order to repress their libido and prevent homosexual incidents.

 Pest deterrent and preservative

 Camphor is believed to be toxic to insects and is thus sometimes used as a repellent.
 Camphor is used as an alternative to mothballs.
 Camphor crystals are sometimes used to prevent damage to insect collections by other small insects.
 It is kept in clothes used on special occasions and festivals, and also in cupboard corners as a cockroach repellent.
 The smoke of camphor crystal or camphor incense sticks can be used as an environmentally-friendly mosquito repellent.

 Recent studies have indicated that camphor essential oil can be used as an effective fumigant against red fire ants, as it affects the attacking, climbing, and feeding behavior of major and minor workers.

 Camphor is also used as an antimicrobial substance.
 In embalming, camphor oil was one of the ingredients used by ancient Egyptians for mummification.